RedisLabs/redislabs-docs/content/ri/faqs.md

 {{< /expand >}}

 {{< expand "How can I secure my RedisInsight installation?" >}}
 We recommend installing HTTPS, whitelisting IP addresses that have access to RedisInsight and/or making it available within your VPN/internal network.
-Additionally, choose a strong admin password.
+Additionally, make sure you use a strong admin password for your database.
 {{< /expand >}}

 {{< expand "What information do you collect about my installation?" >}}